 MEET OUR TEAM

-JOE REUSSER serves as our current Board President, serves on the Stewardship Committee and heads the calendar committee.
+JOE REUSSER serves as our current Board Vice President and serves on the Stewardship Committee.
 Joe is a life-long resident of Yuba and Sutter counties, having grown up on a cattle ranch in the foothills east of Marysville.
 He is a Middle Mountain Interpretive Hikes an interpretive guide and docent.
 He has a BA Degree from California State University-Sacramento and is an accomplished photographer.
 His hobbies include a love of the outdoors, hiking and backpacking and travel photography, although not necessarily in that order.
 Retired from a career in agricultural equipment repair and maintenance, he lives in Yuba City with his wife, Julie..

-MIKE HUBBARTT serves as Vice President and a Past-President of SBRLT.
-He is also the Newsletter Writer, and the Guide Coordinator.
-Mike leads hikes, coordinates guide’s training meetings, writes the semi-annual newsletter and makes public appearances to promote the Foundation’s preservation goals.
-A former teacher, he currently works with as an interpreter at the Oroville Visitor Center.
+MIKE HUBBARTT serves as Secretary of SBRLT.
+He is also on the Outreach Committee and assists with the bi-annual newsletter and makes public appearances to promote the land trust’s preservation goals.
+A former teacher, he currently works as an interpreter at the Oroville Visitor Center.
 Mike is the author of “The Sutter Buttes” in the Images of America Series, which is a history of the families of the Sutter Buttes.
 He enjoys hiking, backpacking, gardening, woodworking, and reading.

-BABS COTTER serves as Secretary and as a Board Director and a Backup Guide for SBRLT.
+BABS COTTER serves as a Board Director.
 Until her retirement in 2002, she taught elementary school for 38 years, retiring from Butte Vista School where she was also Teaching Vice-Principal.
 Growing up in Chico, Babs spent summers at the family’s cabin in the Sierra, developing a love for the outdoors, and a strong desire to preserve our natural landscape.
-Babs is also an active volunteer with the American Cancer Society, the local Community Memorial Museum, and PEO Sisterhood.
+Babs is also an active volunteer with the American Cancer Society, the local Sutter County Museum, and PEO Sisterhood.
 She lives in Yuba City with her husband, Morris.
 They have two grown children and two granddaughters.
 She continues to spend time at the family cabin, and also enjoys gardening, hiking, and spending time with her granddaughters.

 JULIE STARK serves as a Board Director for SBRLT.
 She retired from the Community Memorial Museum after 25 years, where she was the Director/Curator.
 A prominent focus of the museum is the history of the Sutter Buttes.
 Julie, who has two grown daughters and three grandchildren, received her BA degree from CSUC, and has a background in library work and teaching.
 She is a native of Chico and enjoys her leisure time gardening and reading.